Stockholm Sweden Travel Guide

 Cooler & Scenic

-Fewer crowds, reasonable prices, beautiful foliage.
+Fewer crowds, moderate prices, beautiful foliage.

 Increased rainfall, colder towards November.